Dishes With Dad

 What to Serve with Quiche

 Quiche is a must for any brunch and, since it's savory, it goes great with sweeter brunch favorites like my brioche French toast casserole or a stack of fluffy homemade pancakes.
+And for a tasty fall treat, try my pumpkin pancakes with pancake mix!

 It's also a great option for lunch or a light dinner paired with a side salad like my apple walnut salad or my copycat Chick-fil-a kale salad.